marcmodin/marcmodin/README.md

 ---

-I'm a dedicated DevOps Engineer at [Playgroundtech](https://playgroundtech.io) based in 🇸🇪.
+I'm a dedicated Cloud Engineer at [Playgroundtech](https://playgroundtech.io) based in 🇸🇪.
 Mastering AWS, container orchestration, and automation with a rich background that spans from globe-trotting to tech innovation.
 Passionate about crafting efficient CI/CD pipelines, embracing Infrastructure as Code, and coding in Bash and Python.

 When I'm not deploying ⚡ or automating infrastructure, you might find me whipping up a mean Pad Thai!

 ### 💼 Professional Journey

-- **Playgroundtech, Sweden** - _DevOps Engineer_
+- **Playgroundtech, Sweden** - Platform Engineer_
   - Building and maintaining scalable and efficient cloud infrastructures.
   - Implementing automation tools and orchestrating deployments.
 - **Kambi** - _DevOps Consultant_